WL1218V - Wood lathe Vevor - Free user manual and instructions

 - Remove the tool support and adjust lathe speed to approximately 500 RPM.
 Higher speeds can build friction while sanding and cause heat check in some woods.

-- Begin with fine sandpaper (120 grit) and progress through each grit, using or light pressure.
-Coarser sandpaper tends to leave deep scratches that are halimate.
+- Begin with fine sandpaper (120 grit) and progress through each grit, using light pressure.
+Coarser sandpaper tends to leave deep scratches that are hard to eliminate.
 Use power-sanding techniques to avoid concentric sanding marks

 around your finished piece.
-Avoid rounding over the rim and foot with sandp try to keep details crisp.
+Avoid rounding over the rim and foot with sandpaper; try to keep details crisp.
 Finish sanding with 220 grit.

-- Remove sanding dust with tack rags or compressed air and, with lathe turned apply first coat of finish.
+- Remove sanding dust with tack rags or compressed air and, with lathe turned off, apply first coat of finish.
 Let stand for several minutes, wipe off excess.
-All dry before sanding again with 320 or 400 grit sandpaper.
+Allow to dry before sanding again with 320 or 400 grit sandpaper.

 - Turn lathe back on and continue the separation cut almost all the way through base.
-Stop at about 3" and use a small fine tooth saw to separate the both the waste.
+Stop at about 3" and use a small fine tooth saw to separate the bowl from the waste.

 - Apply second finish coat and allow to dry before buffing.